 - a brief overview of the context (current policy and practice)

 - a summary of why the guideline is needed and where it will add value.

 The scope should make it clear what the guideline development group will be covering in its work.
 The title of the guideline (also used for a draft scoping document) should accurately reflect the content of the scope.

-The scope can include drafting key questions that need to be answered (see Forming the questions).
+The scope can include drafting key questions that need to be answered (see the Forming the questions module).
 These questions will be used to guide the evidence synthesis.
 Depending on how the work of the guideline development group is planned it may be appropriate at this stage to develop detailed questions using the population, intervention/exposure, comparison, outcome (PI/ECO) format).
 Alternatively, it may be appropriate to draft key questions that will be developed in detail once the full group is established and meeting for the first time.
 Examples of health issues and possible key questions that can be asked are given in Table 1.